-ACM at The University of AlabamaApproximately 12 of UA’s undergraduate degree programs participate in the ACM.
-The ACM does not include any programs in the College of Commerce and Business Administration (C&BA) or the College of Human Environmental Sciences (HES), both of which once had ACM programs.
-In the table of UA programs you will see which particular degree programs are available for a particular state’s residents.
-To be considered for an ACM scholarships, undergraduate students must have earned at least a 25 ACT composite score OR the appropriate minimum SAT score: 1130 SAT composite score (critical reading and math) on tests taken PRIOR TO March 1, 2016 or 1200 SAT composite score (evidence-based reading & writing and math) on tests taken AFTER March 1, 2016.
-Students must also have at least a 3.0 overall high school GPA.
-You must have been admitted to UA before you can apply for an ACM scholarship.
+ACM at The University of AlabamaApproximately 4 of UA’s undergraduate degree programs participate in the ACM.
+The ACM does not include any programs in the College of Commerce and Business Administration (C&BA) or the College of Human Environmental Sciences (HES).
+In the table of UA programs you will see which particular degree programs are available for a particular states residents.
+To be considered for an ACM award, undergraduate students must have earned at least a 27 ACT composite score OR the appropriate minimum SAT score: 1260 SAT composite score (evidence-based reading & writing and math) on tests taken AFTER March 1, 2016.
+Students must also have at least a 3.5 overall high school GPA.
+You must have been admitted to UA before you can apply for an ACM award.

 ACM Qualifications:A. General Qualifications of the SREB (Southern Regional Education Board)

 - Be a resident of one of the 16 SREB states

 - Select a program eligible for residents of your home state (students with dual majors are not eligible for the ACM program)

 - Complete the admission process at the institution offering the eligible Academic Common Market program.

 - Be certified as a resident of your home state by contacting the ACM coordinator for your state of residence.
 The SREB website has the contact information for each state’s ACM coordinator.
 Each ACM applicant must contact his or her state’s ACM coordinator and provide the information needed for that coordinator to certify state residency and send an official certification to UA’s ACM Coordinator.